-Azadeh has joined Dynisco from August 2017 and is responsible for characterizing company`s rheological instruments for new application requirements in plastics processing and developing technical materials analysis.
+Azadeh has joined Dynisco in August 2017 and is responsible for characterizing company`s rheological instruments for new application requirements in plastics processing and developing technical materials analysis.

 After obtaining her B.S.E in Polymer Science and Engineering in September 2011, Azadeh came to UMass Lowell to pursue a M.S.E. degree in Plastics Engineering as the research prospects in this field piqued her interest.
 After obtaining her degree in August 2013, she soon decided to continue for her Ph.D. and began working on high sheer reactive mixing system with Dr. Robert Malloy and Dr. Margaret Sobkowicz-Kline.
 She spent the next four years understanding the effect of a co-rotating ultra-high-speed twin screw extrusion on homopolymer degradation, while also exploring efficient processing of blends of polymeric materials.

 Over the years, along with research at the University, she also gained teaching experience as a lecturer and teaching assistance for multiple sections of processing and polymer testing laboratories and seminar for undergraduate and graduate students.

 Extensive Worldwide Network of Experts.
 Our experienced staff and expansive sales network can provide you with important information including pricing, part and model numbers, stock availability and quotes.
 They can arrange sample trials to determine the suitability of Dynisco equipment for your application.
 Perhaps most important, they can communicate clearly and effectively in your native tongue.